December 29, 2023, Le Flambeau Foundation , Inc.

 Soup Joumou is a celebratory meal consumed together with family and friends in the spirit of overcoming incredible challenges, achieving success, and enjoying the positive offerings ahead.
 A delicious meal for all.
+To all cultures we extend our warmest wishes as you celebrate January 1st.
 Happy Independence Day!
 Happy New Year!

 - 1 lb. cubed beef stew meat

 - 1 boniata